 Tim Champlin; pseudonym of John Michael Champlin,

-Since Coming with Hartline Tim has signed a contract for a western Cross of Gold from Five Star and The Secret of Lodestar is out from Berkley Publishing.
-He has published two books with Pill Hill Press, Annie and the Ripper (8/2/10), and Tom Sawyer and the Ghosts of Summer (7/22/10) plus he has contracted to write a six short story series for Echelon Press, the first of which, Sounding the Reef (3/1/11) is shown above .
+Since signing with me at Hartline Tim published a western Cross of Gold at Five Star and The Secret of Lodestar at Berkley Publishing now out in large print from Wheeler Publishing.
+He has published two books with Pill Hill Press, Annie and the Ripper (8/2/10), and Tom Sawyer and the Ghosts of Summer (7/22/10) plus he published a six short story series for Echelon Press, the first of which, Sounding the Reef (3/1/11) is shown above .

 Burton W. Cole

-Since Coming with Hartline Burton has signed a contract at B & H for a middle reader series “Misadventures of Bash and Beamer series” the first title is “Bash and the Pirate Pig”.
+Since signing with me at Hartline Burton has signed a contract at B & H for a middle reader series “Misadventures of Bash and Beamer series” the first title is “Bash and the Pirate Pig”.

 Burton W. Cole is a Pulitzer Prize-nominated journalist who is bearing down fast on his 30th year in journalism.
 He is an assistant metro editor and humor columnist for a midsize daily newspaper in northeast Ohio.
 Burt grew up (hatched from the gooney bird, according to one uncle) on 30-acre farm with a couple of brothers, a sister, assorted cats, cows, tractors and dogs, and a slew cousins to keep the pranks interesting and the aunts nervous.
 These days, he’s a grandpa, a storyteller, and the song leader and occasional trombonist for his church.
 He’s collected more than a dozen news and feature writing awards and more than 50 humor writing awards.
 Burt’s dream is to enter full-time writing ministry, praying that God gives him the words to write – and the heart to hear those words.